Trump on embattled VA nominee: 'It's totally his decision'

-Senate Veterans Affairs Committee members are assessing allegations from whistleblowers that have told the panel about Jackson's questionable behavior including excessive drinking and a "toxic" work environment under his leadership, according to two former White House medical staff members who have spoken with the committee.

-Lawmakers who spoke with CNN expressed worries that this could represent a pattern of behavior and not a collection of isolated incidents.
+"He is a high-quality person.
+It's totally his decision.
+So he'll be making a decision.
+I don't want to put a man through a process like this.
+It's too ugly and too disgusting," Trump said.
+"So, we'll see what happens.
+He'll make a decision."

+Trump spoke by phone with Jackson on Tuesday, two White House officials said, and told him it was up to him whether to withdraw.

 "I told Admiral Jackson just a little while ago, what do you need this for?
-This is a vicious group of people, they malign ... what do you need it for?" the President said he asked.
+This is a vicious group of people," the President said.
+"What do you need it for?"

-"He's an admiral, he's a great leader, and they question him for every little thing," Trump said.

-But he said he would leave it up to Jackson whether to continue pursuing confirmation.

 Trump said if he was Jackson making the decision, he would step aside.